mikestead/swagger-routes/README.md

 #### Handler Files

-Using individual handler files is a good choice if each handler needs unique logic to deal with its incoming request.
+Using individual handler files is a good choice if each handler needs quite unique logic to deal with an operation request.

+A handler file must be named after the Swagger operation it handles e.g. `listPets.js`, and all handler files must reside in the same directory.

 ##### File Contents

-A handler file must export a function called `handler` to deal with incoming operation requests.
+A function called `handler` should be exported to deal with an incoming operation request.

 ```javascript
 export function handler(req, res) {